utra-robosoccer/soccer-embedded/Tutorials/tutorial_1_getting_started.md

 3. Choose the appropriate installer for your system (note: the Windows version is compatible with Windows 10)

 ## STLink USB Driver
 You will need this USB driver to program code into the microcontroller.
-To download it, follow the link below and click "Get Software" at the bottom. https://www.st.com/en/development-tools/stsw-link009.html
+To download it, follow the link below and click "Get Software" at the bottom.
+This USB driver is not necessary for macos and linux systems. https://www.st.com/en/development-tools/stsw-link009.html

 # Creating Your First Project